• Skip to main content

 For me and my cousin all that panting and sweating meant we were have a genuine adventure.
 And Jeanie and I loved adventure.

 We weren’t the first to climb that hill.
 Our mothers had climbed it as kids.
-So had our grandmother and great-grandmother.
+Our grandmother had climbed it and so, probably, had our great-grandmother.
 So had generations of resorters from Chicago and Detroit beginning early in the 20th century.
 At first they arrived in the area by boat.
 Later they came by train.
 Then bus.
 Now there’s a freeway.

 When our mothers were girls the local Indians still used the footpath along its base and climbed to the top to make baskets.